Envy-free Matchings in Bipartite Graphs and their Applications to Fair Division: Algorithms for finding envy-free matchings

+The proof uses Algorithm \ref{alg:minwgt}.
+Just like Algorithm \ref{alg:cardinality}, it starts by finding the unique EFM partition of $G$.
+The difference is in the last step: instead of returning $M[X_L,Y_L]$, which is an arbitrary $X_L$-saturating matching, it returns an $X_L$-saturating matching of minimum cost.

-Without the envy-freeness constraint, finding a minimum-cost maximum-cardinality matching is known as the \emph{assignment problem}.
-Since $X$ and $Y$ may be of different sizes, it is an \emph{unbalanced assignment problem}. \citet{RT12} provide a comprehensive survey of algorithms for the unbalanced assignment problem.
+Finding a minimum-cost maximum-cardinality matching is known as the \emph{assignment problem}.
+Since $X_L$ and $Y_L$ may be of different sizes, it is an \emph{unbalanced assignment problem}. \citet{RT12} provide a comprehensive survey of algorithms for the unbalanced assignment problem.
 In particular, they show that the famous Hungarian method can be generalised to unbalanced bipartite graphs, and its run-time is $O(m\cdot \nmin + {\nmin}^2 \log{\nmin})$.